rlindmark/goforge/README.md

 Code does not implement any POST Puppet Forge API:s as the cache is managed outside of this program.

-Currently implements the following api endpoints.
+Currently implements some parts of the following api endpoints.

 * </v3/files/{filename}>
+* </v3/releases/>